- Reviewed: 21 January 2021, 13:58 NZDT

 Crime

-Petty crime (such as pickpocketing and bag snatching) occurs frequently in shopping areas, restaurants, cafés, hotel lobbies , on public transport and at tourist attractions.
-New Zealanders in Austria should be alert of their surroundings and take steps to safeguard their personal belongings.
+The crime rate in Austria is low.
+However, petty crime (such as pickpocketing and bag snatching) is increasingly common in shopping areas, restaurants, cafés, hotel lobbies, on public transport at tourist attractions.
+Thieves use a variety of methods to distract people.
+Travellers on international trains and buses, such as the train between Vienna and Budapest, are often targeted for theft.
+New Zealanders in Austria should be alert of their surroundings and take steps to safeguard their personal belongings at all times.
+Never leave your bags unattended.

 New Zealanders should also be wary of ATM and credit card fraud, and only use ATMs in well-lit public areas or inside a bank or business.